-The Professional and Linguistic Assessment Board test, also known as the PLAB test, is an exam that determines whether an international doctors who has qualified abroad has the knowledge and skills to practise medicine in the UK.
-We’ve written this blog to give you an overview of the PLAB test, including:
+The Professional and Linguistic Assessment Board test, also known as the PLAB test, is an exam that helps the GMC make sure that doctors who have qualified abroad have the knowledge and skills to practise medicine in the UK.

 - What is the PLAB exam?